 Why you need contactless entry

 Contactless entry may be a relatively new trend, but it’s here to stay.
-Though its rapid adoption is largely due to COVID concerns, the multifamily industry will likely continue embracing contactless entry long after the virus has been resolved.
+Though its rapid adoption is largely due to COVID concerns, the multifamily industry enjoys contactless entry because of its popularity and convenience.

 Here are some of the best benefits and use cases for contactless entry in apartment buildings: